Skip to main content

 Kandiyohi County, MinnesotaMesotrophic

 On the LakeGrade rubric, Green Lake pulls an A: clarity at 13.1 ft and 14 µg/L of phosphorus put it in the top bracket for Minnesota.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 At 110 ft of maximum depth, Green Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 At 5,569 acres, Green Lake is one of the larger lakes in Kandiyohi County, with 12.0 miles of shoreline supporting multiple distinct use patterns.
 Within Kandiyohi County's 35 graded waters, Green Lake sits at rank 3, near the top of the local distribution.